 Heading into the tournament, the overwhelming favorite in men’s singles will once again be Rafael Nadal, barring injury.
 The Spaniard has a total of 12 Championships at the tournament, and he has not lost a match there since withdrawing from the 2016 tournament with an injury.
-So if it’s Nadal, or anyone else in the field for that matter hoisting the trophy, the payday is looking to be higher than ever.

 French Open – Total Prize Money

 The total amount of prize money that were involved in the French Open tournament 2019 were €38 million.
 Here is a breakdown of how much prize money that are involved in each category.

 |Quad Wheelchair Singles||€20K||€72K|

 Even though Nadal gets a lot of attention from fans, several other players are eying pretty big paydays once they walk away from the tournament.
 Some will be going for titles, while others will be satisfied with winning a few matches to cash in.

 Actual 2021 numbers will not be available until very close to the competition, so expect the 2021 numbers to increase with about 5%.
 With the numbers readily available, we have a pretty good idea on the money given out for each draw